-Course Attendance
+Course Attendance Accommodations

-Alterations to the classroom attendance policy may be appropriate to assist students when the impact of their disability may require them to leave the class suddenly, come late to class, or miss class.
-Students most likely to request modified attendance policies are those with health-related disabilities that flare up episodically.
+Flexibility to the classroom attendance policy may be appropriate to assist students when the impact of their disability may require them to leave the class suddenly, come late to class, or miss class.
+Students most likely to request flexible attendance policies are those with disabilities that flare up episodically.
 An example of a possible scenario could be a student's blood sugar drops unexpectedly and the student needs to give themselves an insulin shot, check blood sugar levels and/or eat a snack.
-Additional situations could be a student has a seizure in class, a student needs to leave class or walk in the back of the classroom due to a limited sitting tolerance, or a student has a chemical sensitivity and develops a reaction to a chemical in the environment (perfume, cleaning solution, etc.).
+Additional situations could be a student has a seizure, a student needs to leave class or walk in the back of the classroom due to a limited sitting tolerance, or a student has a chemical sensitivity and develops a reaction to a chemical in the environment (perfume, cleaning solution, etc.).
 The Office of Accessibility informs students that the instructor determines the class attendance policy, but we ask that faculty take the student's disability into consideration when applying the policy.

 The Office of Accessibility recommends that students with a disability-related need for flexibility in attendance meet with their instructors to discuss the extent to which modification in attendance policies may be reasonable for a particular class.
-The student and instructor should have a clear understanding of what accommodation can be made for disability-related absences.
+The student and instructor should have a clear understanding of what accommodation can be made for disability-related absences and after meeting the student should complete the attendance contract in their STARS account.
 In cases where attendance is an essential part of the class, a medical withdrawal may be considered a reasonable accommodation if absences become excessive.